16 Sep 5 Ways To Create Basic Retirement Income Streams

 Many employers have 401k programs to encourage saving and some employers even match your contribution dollar for dollar.
 Find out if your employer offers this type of program and consider taking advantage of it.

 There are many other ways to create income streams in retirement, like investing in real estate and other alternative investments.
 Whatever you decide is best for your retirement strategy it’s important that you start saving now.
-If you have questions on how best to implement a retirement plan, consider attending one of our upcoming retirement workshops – or contact David Ortiz directly to get timely, no pressure advice.
+If you have questions on how best to implement a retirement plan, consider attending one of our upcoming retirement workshops – or contact Ortiz World Wealth directly to get timely, no pressure advice.